 - Have a part time job

+Often teenagers with ASD will struggle with some if not all the above communication skills at sometime.
 To help your teenager in the development of these skills the following strategies may assist:

 - Gain the teenager’s understanding of the program content by questioning, getting them to jot information down using a mindmap